uio-library/bibrex/README.md

 Store the secret you created as `ALMA_WEBHOOK_SECRET` in the `.env` file.
 This is used to verify that messages from Alma are indeed coming from Alma.

 ![](doc/bibrex-alma-integration.png)

+### Pusher integration (optional, for live updates)

+If you use Bibrex on more than one computer in the same library desk, Bibrex can use [Pusher](https://pusher.com/) to communicate updates about loans between them, to avoid the situation where an item is checked in on computer A, but the change is not reflected on computer B before Bibrex is reloaded.
+No personal information is sent over Pusher, it's only used to communicate to other clients that they should update their state.

+The free sandbox plan includes 100 clients and 200,000 messages per day, which should be more than enough for most Bibrex users.
+At the University of Oslo, we use < 10 clients and ~100 messages per day.

+* To activate the integration, sign up for Pusher, go to Channels and "Create app".
+* Give it a name and select the "eu" cluster.
+The other options are optional, but multiple environments can be handy if you wan to test Pusher on a test server separate from the production server.
+* Go to "App Keys"
+* Copy the app id, key, secret and cluster and paste the values into the `.env` file as `PUSHER_APP_ID`, `MIX_PUSHER_APP_KEY`, `PUSHER_APP_SECRET` and `MIX_PUSHER_APP_CLUSTER`, respectively.

 ### Building the app